Illinois

 Official Election Results

-Official election results will be uploaded on the Illinois Board of Elections website as they become available.
+Official election results will be uploaded to the Illinois Board of Elections’ website as they become available.

 Official Results